Daniel B. K. Chu

 Massachusetts Institute of Technology

-Daniel joined the group in December 2019 as a Ph.D. student in chemical engineering.
-He graduated from UC Santa Barbara with a B.S. in chemical engineering and a minor in physics.
+Daniel joined the group in December 2019 as a Ph.D. student in chemical engineering, having graduated from UC Santa Barbara with a B.S. in chemical engineering and a minor in physics.
 As an undergraduate, Daniel primarily worked on modeling LaMer burst nucleation in the Peters group.
-He became interested in electronic structure theory while using DFT for a computational study on CO2 reduction catalysts in Martin Head-Gordon’s group at UC Berkeley.
-Daniel’s current research in the Kulik group examines multireference character in approximate DFT and its relation to prediction error
+They became interested in electronic structure theory while using DFT for a computational study on CO2 reduction catalysts in Martin Head-Gordon’s group at UC Berkeley.
+Daniel’s current research in the Kulik group focuses on the development and application of mathematical models which relate the properties of transition metal complexes beyond simple additivity.
+They are interested in combining machine learning methods with mathematical modeling to achieve greater prediction accuracy at reduced data cost.

 Interests